-“Serenity Now, Save Later: Evidence on Retirement Savings Puzzles from a 401(k) Field Experiment” (with Saurabh Bhargava)
+“Serenity Now, Save Later: Evidence on Retirement Savings Puzzles from a 401(k) Field Experiment” (with Saurabh Bhargava).
+December 2018 Version

-“Save(d) by Design” (with Saurabh Bhargava, Rick Mason, and Shlomo Benartzi)
+“Save(d) by Design” (with Saurabh Bhargava, Rick Mason, and Shlomo Benartzi).
+October 2018 Version

 Online 401(k) enrollment interface design varies extensively along non-economic dimensions such as how options are presented and plan information is displayed.
 Yet there is little evidence on how these factors affect behavior.
 We describe field experiments showing that randomized design variation can be very influential, with one design increasing average contributions among over 8,000 employees from 501 different firms by a magnitude equivalent to that predicted by increasing matching incentives by over 60% of the typical match limit.
 This design also made decisions more responsive to cross-plan variation in match incentives, highlighting complementarities between design and incentives.

-“The Psychological Costs of Job Search: A Theory of Job Search Intensity in Unemployment” (with George Loewenstein)
+“The Psychological Costs of Job Search” (with George Loewenstein)

 “The Behavioral Economics of Job Search: A Field Experiment Testing for Suboptimality of Search Volume & Strategies” (with Saurabh Bhargava)

 This project aims to contribute to economists’ understanding of job search behavior by testing basic assumptions about the optimality of search effort and strategy and the assumed irrelevance of psychological factors such as discouragement.
 One reason that behavioral insights have been slow to affect labor economics is the difficulty of capturing labor market dynamics realistically in the laboratory.
 This research will address this gap by leveraging access to real-world data on the online job search behavior of several hundred thousand job seekers and a field experiment with unemployed job seekers.
 These will provide new evidence on (i) how individuals search, including effort and search wages, (ii) the optimality of such search relative to a benchmark of the standard model, and (iii) the psychological consequences of unemployment and their effect on search.
 Further, it will test psychologically informed interventions intended to improve job outcomes.
 Evidence on whether unemployed job seekers search suboptimally for work and, if so, what specific interventions can improve search will have implications for how economic theory should model job search decisions and unemployment.

-“Angry Voters and Political Extremism” (with Lea Heursen)
+“Angry Voters and Extreme Policy Preferences” (with Lea Heursen)